MicrosoftDocs/power-platform/power-platform/admin/ip-firewall.md

 ## Key benefits

 - Helps mitigate insider threats like data exfiltration in real time.
-A malicious user who tries to download data from Dataverse using a client tool, such as Excel or Power BI, is blocked from downloading the data bssed on the IP location.
+A malicious user who tries to download data from Dataverse using a client tool, such as Excel or Power BI, is blocked from downloading the data based on the IP location.
 - Helps prevent token replay attacks from outside configured IP ranges.
 If a user steals a token and tries to use it to access Dataverse from outside configured IP ranges, the access is denied by Dataverse in real time.
 - It works for both interactive and non-interactive scenarios.